universedocs/Universe-Docs/README.md

 Required developers see end of the document!

-Universe Documents (Universe Docs) (I've started this project from October 2018, after i resigned from a company to do self employement.
-After deciding to not work as slave and follow my dreams!)
+Universe Documents (Universe Docs) (I've started this project from October 2018)

 This project is partially done!
 Once completed it will benefit!